Updated August 31, 2023

 What Is Self?

 Self is a free credit monitoring system.
-But they also offer credit building loans.
+But they also offer a Credit Builder Accounts.
 This is where they make their money.

 Self credit monitoring service gives you on-demand access to your credit score.
 It gives you access to your credit history at all times.
-Self also offers suggestions on how to improve your credit.
 They provide all of this free of cost.

-However, the credit building loan is the real meat and potatoes of Self.
-They provide loans regardless of your credit score.
+However, the Credit Builder Account is the real meat and potatoes of Self.
+They provide a Credit Builder Account regardless of your credit score.

-The main purpose of the loan is to help build or improve a low credit score.
+The main purpose of the Credit Builder Account is to help bump a low credit score.
 In other words, they give you a chance no matter how many other lenders turned you down.

 See Current Offer >>